 5 cups white sugar

 1. Prepare the glass jars by sterilizing them.
 Do this by washing jars and bands in hot soapy water; rinse with warm water.
 Pour boiling water over flat lids in saucepan off the heat.
 Let jars stand in hot water until ready to use.
-Drain well before filling.
+Drain well before filling.2.
+Fill a very large stockpot with water and allow it to nearly boil on the stove top.
+This may take 30 minutes given the size of the pot and amount of water, and while waiting, complete the rest of the steps.

 3. Put on a pair of rubber kitchen gloves and finely chop the peppers by hand (or pulse using a food processor) and add them to a medium-sized 6 to 8-quart stock pot, taking care to avoid adding the seeds of the pepper to the mixture, being especially cautious with the jalapeno pepper seeds (I sliced each jalapeno in half, down the middle, and removed 80% of the seeds by hand, before finely chopping them).